Exploring search space trees using an adapted version of Monte Carlo tree search for combinatorial optimization problems: Introduction

 The rest of this article is organized as follows: in Section \ref{MCTSGamePlaying} the Monte Carlo tree search algorithm for game playing is explained.
-An adaptation of Monte Carlo tree search in the context of combinatorial optimization is proposed in Section \ref{MCTSCombinatorialOptimization}, followed by an overview of the relevant literature for this article in Section \ref{literatureOverview}.
-Next, in Section \ref{caseStudy} the quay crane scheduling problem with non-crossing constraints is introduced and the different aspects of the proposed algorithm are concretely demonstrated for this problem.
+An overview of the relevant literature for this article is given in Section \ref{literatureOverview}, followed by the adaptations that we propose for Monte Carlo tree search in the context of combinatorial optimization (Section \ref{MCTSCombinatorialOptimization}).
+Next, in Section \ref{caseStudy} the quay crane scheduling problem with non-crossing constraints is introduced and the different problem specific components of the proposed algorithm are concretely demonstrated for this problem.
 Similarly, the same structure is followed in Section \ref{caseStudyB}, but this time for the 0-1 knapsack problem.
 The computational results for both case studies are discussed in Section \ref{computationalResults}.
 Finally, a conclusion and possible ideas for future work are given in Section \ref{conclusions}.